-1. Name three physical agents that may damage drugs.
-2. What measures do manufacturers of drugs take to protect drugs from damage?
-3. What is the generic name of a drug?
-4. What do these symbols mean? ) 5.
-Can an AMS outlet handle or store a drug that has any of the symbols listed in Question 4?
+V What measures do manufacturers of drugs take to protect drugs from damage?

+-

+- - What is the generic name of a drug?

+-

+V What do these symbols mean?

+-

-6. What is the DIN and what is its significance?
-7. Do all livestock medicines handled in AMS outlets have a DIN?
+- 6. What is the DIN and what is its significance? - 7.
+Do all livestock medicines handled in AMS outlets have a DIN?
 If not, which products do not have one and what do they have instead?
 8. a) What do the following terms stand for? mg; g; ml; cc; kg b) Which of the above, if any, are the same measure?
 9. a) A producer has a calf which he claims weighs 770 pounds.
 He purchases a product from you and wants to know how many cc's he should give to his animal.
+The label - from you and wants to know how many cc's he should give to his animal.
 The label states that this product has 500 mg of product per ml.
 The dosage is expressed as 50 mg per kg.
 There are 2.2 pounds in a kg.
 How many cc's would you tell the producer to give this calf?

-b) What would the dose be if the concentration of this drug was 250 mg rather than 500 mg ).
-What does the indication section of a drug label tell you?
-1. What are the four main components of a dosage regime? , What is the major difference in decade rates for a veccine compared to other drugs?
-What is the major difference in dosage rates for a vaccine compared to other drugs? • What is the withdrawal time and where would you find this time on a drug label? ١.
-What activities could affect the withdrawal time as stated on the label?
+- - ). ' - What does the indication section of a drug label tell you? - - What are the four main components of a dosage regime? - - - - What is the major difference in dosage rates for a vaccine compared to other drugs? - - - What is the withdrawal time and where would you find this time on a drug label? - . ' - What activities could affect the withdrawal time as stated on the label?

 15. Why are lot numbers and expiry dates important?
-16. What is meant by the term "contraindication"?
-17. What is meant by the term "Extra Label Use" and under what conditions is it legal?
-18. What is the withdrawal time for "Extra Label Use"?
+6. What is meant by the term "contraindication"?
+7. What is meant by the term "Extra Label Use" and under what conditions is it legal?
+8. What is the withdrawal time for "Extra Label Use"?